Trauma Helpline Number for Adolescents Near Dallas, Texas

 What Questions Will I Be Asked If I Call a Confidential Trauma Helpline Number?

-When you call a confidential trauma helpline number, you’ll be asked questions to understand your situation better and provide appropriate support.
+When you call a confidential trauma helpline number, you’ll be asked questions to understand your or your child’s situation better and provide appropriate support.
 These questions assess the urgency of your needs and facilitate a comprehensive understanding of your situation to ensure you receive the most effective support and resources.
-You might be asked questions such as:
+If you are the one in need of mental health support, you might be asked questions such as:

-Specialized mental health hotlines in the Lone Star State offer support and guidance for teenagers and adolescents dealing with trauma and other conditions.
-These resources deliver customized advice and assistance to tackle their specific challenges.
+Specialized mental health hotlines in the Lone Star State offer support and guidance for adolescents dealing with trauma and other conditions.
+These resources deliver customized advice and assistance to tackle your child’s specific challenges.
 Whether it’s immediate mental health crisis intervention or long-term strategies, the following recommended helplines provide professional support as needed.

 Youth and Family Counseling